This post may contain affiliate links. Read our disclosure page for full details.

 This is a strategy game that, like others on this list, involves building.
 The goal is to become the most prosperous prince, as you trade livestock, build cities, trade, and more.
 You will buy and sell wares as well as use action tiles for building, shipping, mining, across two game boards.

-Designed for 2-4 players, this is a perfect choice when you want to challenge your spouse to a friendly duel.
+Designed for 2-4 players, this is a good board game for two people or for two couples who want to challenge one another to a friendly duel.
 Check it out on Amazon here.

 Before the time runs out, you and your teammate must figure out all fifteen of your agents — without revealing either of the two assassins placed among the cards or affecting too many innocent bystanders.